pranjal23030/Random-Captcha-Generator/README.md

 # Random-Captcha-Generator
-Can randomly generated captcha to match it..
+Can randomly generate captcha to match it..